Blog

-Make Fall and Winter Energy-Saving Tips Work for Your Household
+Make Fall And Winter Energy-Saving Tips Work For Your Household

 Make Fall and Winter Energy-Saving Tips Work for Your Household.
 Now is the perfect time to go over some fall and winter energy-saving tips, so your household will be well prepared for fall and winter.

-Seal the Envelope
+Seal The Envelope

-• Drafts: Look for and seal air leaks in the house before winter winds blow.
-Likely areas include electrical outlets and utility penetrations or plumbing pipes, around cupboards and chimneys, around doors/windows.
+• Make Fall And Winter Energy-Saving Tips Work For Your Household | McWilliams Heating, Cooling and PlumbingDrafts: Look for and seal air leaks in the house before winter winds blow.
+Likely areas include electrical outlets and utility penetrations or plumbing pipes, around cupboards and chimneys, and around doors/windows.

 • Insulation: Check the condition of your insulation, adding it if necessary in areas where the material is inadequate or has settled.
 Insulate ducts for energy efficiency and pipes to prevent freezing.

-Heating the House
+Heating The House

-• Professional inspection: Now is the ideal time for preventive maintenance.
+• Professional Inspection: Now is the ideal time for preventive maintenance.
 Talk to your local HVAC contractor for a heating system tune-up.

-• Duct system: Your home-comfort technician should also check your ductwork and seal any leaks.
+• Duct System: Your home comfort technician should also check your ductwork and seal any leaks.
 Hidden duct leaks can waste up to a third of your conditioned air (heated or cooled), which makes duct sealing extremely cost-effective.

-• Heating vents: Make sure that room registers and grilles are clear of obstructions from furniture, curtains and rugs.
+• Heating Vents: Make sure that room registers and grilles are clear of obstructions from furniture, curtains, and rugs.

-• Humidity control: Consider a whole-home humidifier to avoid dry air in the winter.
+• Humidity Control: Consider a whole-home humidifier to avoid dry air in the winter.

-• Programmable thermostats: Use the set-it-and-forget-it method of reducing energy bills.
+• Programmable Thermostats: Use the set-it-and-forget-it method of reducing energy bills.
 Pre-program your schedule – and get automatic thermostat set-backs according to your schedule.
 This makes reducing energy usage while you’re sleeping or at work/school completely automatic.

 Fireplace